Luthaf/rascaline/docs/src/devdoc/explanations/radial-integral.rst

 SOAP and LODE radial integrals
 ===================================

 On this page, we describe the exact mathematical expression that are implemented in the radial integral and the splined radial integral classes i.e.
-:ref:`python-splined-radial-integral`.
+:ref:`python-utils-splines`.
 Note that this page assumes knowledge of spherical expansion & friends and currently serves as a reference page for the developers to support the implementation.

 Preliminaries
 -------------